Design Guidance for Haptic Wearables

 ERM Amplitude vs Size vs Power Consumption

 In offering this advice, we’re making a couple of assumptions based upon our experience with customers developing for the wearables market.
-Many of these come for the fact that wearables are almost exclusively extremely light.
-This makes sense, it would be difficult to convince a customer to carry a 1kg accessory – nevermind wear one!
+Many of these come from the fact that wearables are almost exclusively extremely light.
+This makes sense, it would be difficult to convince a customer to carry a 1kg accessory – never mind wear one!

 Making the device as light as possible often focuses on reducing its size.
 This means every component has a strict space requirement, including the battery.
 This is a particularly challenging area because smaller batteries have reduced power capabilities, and time between charges is a key area of competition for many wearables.
 For example, you may not sell many smartwatches if the battery doesn’t at least last the full day.
 These constraints lead to designers trying to squeeze as much life out of their battery as possible.